Colk-tech/Colk-tech/README.md

 Co-developed with [@isso0424](https://github.com/isso0424) and two others.

-### 🔑 Took part in SecHack365 by National Institute of Information and Communications - Jun.
+### 🔑 Took part in SecHack365 by National Institute of Information and Communications Technology - Jun.
 2020
 Took part in SecHack365 as a trainee.

 Learned about security for about a year and created our own product.